-Photocopiable activities: 4B Grammar 1, p183; 4B Grammar 2, p184 App: 4B Grammar practice 1 and 2
+Photocopiable activities: 4B Grammar 1, p183; 4B Grammar 2, p184 App: 4B Grammar practice 1 and 2 b Go through the Useful phrases, then ask Ss to comment on their preferences in pairs.
+When they have finished, ask each pair to report back to the class and find out which pair is the most similar.

-12 Remind Ss of the guestionnaire in Ex 6, then give Ss plenty of time to think of their own answers and make notes if they want to.
+12 Remind Ss of the questionnaire in Ex 6, then give Ss plenty of time to think of their own answers and make notes if they want to.
 Ask them to think of one more question, too.
 Monitor and help if necessary, writing any new vocabulary on the board.